 Gendo Ikari.
 While his villainy is entirely driven by his own self-hatred and loneliness, it's hard to feel much for him given his downright horrible treatment of his son, creepy grooming of Rei, and generally coming off like he's completely insulting the memory of his late wife.
 It's no wonder that many Fix Fics have him face some kind of Laser-Guided Karma at the hands of one of those three.

 Asuka Langely Sohryu is this for one half of the fanbase.
-She's clearly meant to be a Jerkass Woobie (even providing the page image) and her Dark and Troubled Past is undeniably tragic, but her abrasive and egotistical personality made her detractors feel her backstory wasn't quite enough to cover her more obnoxious traits.
+She's clearly meant to be a Jerkass Woobie (even providing the page image) and her Dark and Troubled Past is undeniably tragic, but her abrasive and egotistical personality made her detractors feel her backstory wasn't enough to cover her more obnoxious traits.
 The downright ungrateful way she acts about Rei saving her from a horrible Mind Rape and general treatment of Shinji are just two of the many sore spots people have with her character.

 Much like Asuka, for the fans that don't find him The Woobie, Shinji is this in spades.
 While he has plenty of good reasons to be an emotional wreck, his detractors can't help but find his fixation on his terrible circumstances to be over-the-top to the point of coming off as hysterical wangst.
-As a result, they wish they could slap him and make him shut up and grow a spine.
+As a result, they wish they could make him shut up and grow a spine.

 Shaman King has Hao Asakura (the manga version), who is supposed to be a Tragic Villain, and the audience is supposed to see his eventual ascension to Shaman King as a good thing.
 Unfortunately, the cold hard truth is that most of the cast have pretty tragic backstories too, to one degree or another, and none of them grew up to be genocidal monsters out to exterminate "baseline" humanity!
 Many readers instead regard him as a Karma Houdini of the highest order, and one who hasn't necessarily abandoned his plans for worldwide mass death and destruction so much as delayed them.
 What doesn't help matters is that Hao's goals come as petty, arrogant, and hypocritical.
 He goes on big rants about how Humans Are the Real Monsters with them always fighting, killing each other or things that are different than them, and destroying the harmony of nature.
 The final nail in the coffin is that Hao is all of those things, and he's killed far more people than he cares to count (the body count is at least in the thousands).
 Many of his actions killed other humans or shamans alike; one of which that caused Lyserg's start of darkness.
 Compared to Hao who only lost a total of three people in his past lives: his mother, his first friend Ohachiyo (by his own fault due to revenge), and Matamune (who abandoned him when Hao went off the deep end).
 No wonder he comes off unlikable by a lot of readers.
 At least the anime adaption pointed out, in-and-out of universe, how wrong his philosophy and views were, and how they are most definitely not something you should sympathize with.
 Plus he avoids being a Karma Houdini in the anime.
 The manga tries to do this, but fails spectacularly and seems to almost agree with Hao.